QuantEcon/lecture-python-advanced/source/rst/calvo.rst

 well as from chapter 19 of :cite:`Ljungqvist2012`.

-In addition, we'll use ideas from linear-quadratic dynamic programming described in  :doc:`Linear Quadratic Control<lqcontrol>` as applied to Ramsey problems in :doc:`Stackelberg problems<dyn_stack>`.
+In addition, we'll use ideas from linear-quadratic dynamic programming described in  `Linear Quadratic Control <https://python-intro.quantecon.org/lqcontrol.html>`__ as applied to Ramsey problems in :doc:`Stackelberg problems<dyn_stack>`.

 In particular, we have specified the model in a way that allows us to use